demidko/vcpkg-utility/README.md

 `proj -n name -d 'description of your project'`

-This command create `CMakeLists.txt` configuration for project and tests, entry points, adds `vcpkg` and minimum required dependencies for command-line tools, `README.md` documentation.
+This command createUtility `CMakeLists.txt` configuration for project and tests, entry points, adds `vcpkg` and minimum required dependencies for command-line tools, `README.md` documentation.
 Thus created projects are supported in `CLion` ,` Visual Studio`, `VS Code`.